cloudback/docs/content/features/restore-to-github.md

 ---
-title: Restore To GitHub
+title: Restore to GitHub
 weight: 6
 ---

-# Restore To GitHub
+# Restore to GitHub

 Cloudback allows you to restore a particular backup into a GitHub repository.
 This is a manual operation accessible from the repository card in the Cloudback Dashboard.